 The best approach, in my view, is to consider Tumamoc writers and artists a special kind of researcher, parallel to and with the same responsibilities and privileges that visiting scientists have.
 In 2013, I applied successfully with Tumamoc research director Larry Venable for a research permit for a project I was doing in the north Saguaro plot and associated Spalding plots.
 I had visited the plots with the USGS plot survey in 2012 and again with Ray Turner.
 Thus I was well trained in how to conduct myself on the ground.
 I used this permit in regard to the Journal of the Southwest chapter we are submitting to N-Gen.

 Sometimes the artist and science research overlaps.
-After many tours of the site by Paul and Suzie Fish and one by Gayle Hartmann I spent time documenting the prehistoric trail and doing time-lapse photography of solstice and equinox ?calendar stones.?
-In doing this, I also inadvertantly performed some archaeological research by finding some possible ?tonal boulders? used for prehistoric music.
+After many tours of the site by Paul and Suzie Fish and one by Gayle Hartmann I spent time documenting the prehistoric trail and doing time-lapse photography of solstice and equinox calendar stones.?
+In doing this, I also inadvertently performed some archaeological research by finding some possible tonal boulders used for prehistoric percussion instruments.
 A subsequent expedition with archaeologists from the Arizona State Museum confirmed this and the stones were added to their inventory of rock art.

 All artists wear safety-colored vests when off road to clearly mark them as having special clearance.